Updated: June 24, 2022

 For most people, moderate alcohol use is not a problem.
 But not every person consumes alcohol in the same way.
 Some have higher tolerances and can “hold their liquor” better than others.
 However, for the nearly 18 million adults in the country with an alcohol use disorder, drinking alcohol causes distress and harm.

-Whether it’s a glass of wine at dinner or a beer at a sports event, alcohol is the most commonly used substance in the United States.
-According to the National Institutes of Health, more than 86 percent of people aged 18 and older reported that they drank at some point in their lives, while 70 percent reported drinking in the past year.
+After a long night of drinking, have you ever asked yourself “am I an alcoholic?”
+You might be walking the line between moderate and uncontrollable drinking.
+That’s why it’s important to be able to identify the early signs of a drinking problem before it reaches the level of an AUD.
+Whether it’s a glass of wine at dinner or a beer at a sports event, alcohol is the most commonly misused substance in the United States.
+According to the National Institutes of Health, almost 86% of Americans ages 18 and older reported that they drank at some point in their lives, while 70% reported drinking in the past year.
 It’s safe to say alcohol is a cultural staple.

 Alcoholism is something that doesn’t just affect the drinker but can have adverse effects from drunk driving or drinking while pregnant.
 For a problem that contributes to nearly 88,000 deaths each year and costs the United States more than $200 billion each year, everyone should be aware of the harmful effects of alcohol and the signs that point to whether or not you may be an alcoholic.

 Mild forms of alcohol use disorder include some type of cravings and loss of control once a person starts drinking.
 More severe forms of AUD, which are generally signs of alcoholism, include:

 - Building up a high tolerance

 - Needing to drink more alcohol to feel the same effects